 When sarcasm is written instead of spoken, the reader must be able to tell from the context as there is no intonation to rely upon.
 This difficulty may be the origin of the axiom "sarcasm is the lowest form of wit, but the highest form of intelligence."
 Some writers have proposed the use of a sarcasm mark, an upside-down exclamation point at the end of a word or sentence to denote that it was intended to be taken as sarcastic.
 Sarcasm is often even less understood in online communication; ways of indicating sarcasm online include bolding the stressed word or phrase, putting it in quotation marks or even using faux tags like <sarcasm>thanks</sarcasm>.

-For lots more information about sarcasm and related topics, try the links on the next page.
+For lots more information about sarcasm and related topics, try the links below.